-Human rights are fundamental rights that belong to every person simply because they are a human being.
+Human rights are fundamental rights that belong to every person simply because he/she is a human being.
 They are based on the principle that every human being is born equal in dignity and rights.
 All human rights are equally important.
 They are indivisible, inalienable and interdependent.
 They cannot be legally denied except under unusual circumstances.